bnb-chain/greenfield-cmd/README.md

 ```

 ##### Display Account
-Users can use "account export" or "account ls" to display the keystore information of account
+Users can use "account export" or "account ls" to display the keystore information of account.
 ```
-// display the account info
+// list the account info
 gnfd-cmd account ls
+// export the account key info gnfd-cmd account export --unarmoredHex --unsafe
 ```

 #### Bank Operations